neu-szy/dual-guidance_LDCT_SR/README.md

 # README
-The official implement of our paper which was submitted to MICCAI 2023.
+**[MICCAI2023]** The official implementation of **Low-dose CT image super-resolution network with dual-guidance feature distillation and dual-path content communication**.

 This repository is modified from [BasicSR](https://github.com/XPixelGroup/BasicSR).
 Thanks for the open source code of [BasicSR](https://github.com/XPixelGroup/BasicSR).
 ## Installation